kammitama5/kammitama5.github.io/_posts/2022-11-14-Monday-November-14th.md

 Still, it wasn't enough; he eventually went on to run his own company and to hire other artists.
 Regret minimization.
 - He would tell us to learn to see colour, and composition more, and stop copying digital images, which is often a crutch for many students.
 I think about that today, especially in my own journey this semester.
+Think for yourself; learn more about who you really are.
+Don't just follow the crowd.
+I definitely think that this has been a lot easier for me to do in the group I'm currently a part of.
 - It hasn't been easy, but it's been really rewarding.
 As a professor told me "you always look like you're having the best time!".
 - To me, Pure Mathematics is not unlike art; in many ways, it's creative, while operating within the constraint of tools you use to solve problems.
 And I find that to be beautiful.
 And like art, there's a steep learning curve to get really good; there is talent,